biopython/biopython.github.io/wiki/GSOC2011_Mocapy.md

 induce dependencies between all angles along the sequence (and not just between angles in consecutive slices).

-The original code for Barnacle, which contains an embedded version of Mocapy written in Python, can be found at
+The original source code for Barnacle, which contains an embedded version of Mocapy written in Python, can be found at
 <http://sourceforge.net/projects/barnacle-rna>.

 The modified version of Barnacle, changed to work with the Mocapy